 "Critical areas" include the following areas and ecosystems: (a) Wetlands; (b) areas with a critical recharging effect on aquifers used for potable water; (c) fish and wildlife habitat conservation areas; (d) frequently flooded areas; and (e) geologically hazardous areas.
 [RCW 36.70A.030(5)]

-The GMA was amended in 1995 to require counties and cities to include the best available science in developing policies and development regulations to protect the functions and values of critical areas (RCW 36.70A.172).
+Counties and cities are required to include the best available science in developing policies and development regulations to protect the functions and values of critical areas (RCW 36.70A.172).
 All jurisdictions are required to review, evaluate, and, if necessary, revise their critical areas ordinances according to an update schedule.
 MRSC's page on GMA Plan/Development Regulations Updates provides additional information on the schedule and required updates.

 General Critical Areas Information